 A Mission-Driven Organization

-Environmental Services is the city’s sewer and stormwater utility and we are responsible for water quality in our local rivers and streams.
-We help protect and restore thousands of acres of natural areas and hundreds of miles of urban waterways, and we enhance watershed health through urban tree planting.
+Environmental Services is the city’s sewer and stormwater utility.
+We are responsible for water quality in our local rivers and streams.
+We help protect and restore thousands of acres of natural areas and hundreds of miles of urban waterways.
+We enhance watershed health through urban tree planting.
 We work to protect and recover endangered species in Portland.
 Our employees are public servants dedicated to our mission and working for clean rivers.

 Leadership and Professional Development